-Initiating conversation is challenging in any new situation.
-If your tween is willing, roleplay a few scenarios she will likely encounter.
-Practice safe questions to kick-start a conversation, such as, “Which sports do you like?” or “What’s your favorite movie?”
+Initiating conversation can be tough.
+If your tween is willing, roleplay a few scenarios she will likely encounter on the first day of school or when starting a new activity.
+Arm them with simple conversation starters such as “Which sports do you like?” or “What’s your favorite movie?”

 Even the most reluctant tween comes to life when he talks about a topic that interests him.

 Brainstorm a few “hooks” like sharing jokes or doing a magic trick.
 Also encourage him to help others, by holding open a door or lending supplies.